daniellerch/daniellerch.github.io/about.md

 Daniel Lerch is the founder of <a href='http://neuron4.com'>Neuron4 Tech</a>, a company dedicated to developing innovative products powered by Artificial Intelligence.
 He is also associate professor of cryptography at the <a href="https://uoc.edu">Universitat Oberta de Catalunya</a> (UOC).

---

-### Tools
-- <a href='https://github.com/daniellerch/aletheia'>Aletheia</a>: Image steganalysis using state-of-the-art machine learning techniques
-- <a href='https://github.com/daniellerch/stego-retweet'>Stego-retweet</a>: Steganography in Twitter using retweets
-- <a href='https://github.com/daniellerch/python-jpeg-toolbox'>python-jpeg-toolbox: The JPEG Toolbox for Python

 ### Publications